MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 When the tenant capacity service limits are reached (grows with the # of eligible Office USLs in the tenant up to a max of 1TB or up to a max of 500 environments as explained [here](https://go.microsoft.com/fwlink/p/?linkid=2143567):

--	New solutions cannot be created or installed in any Microsoft Dataverse for Teams environment.
+-	New solutions cannot be created or installed in any Dataverse for Teams environment.
--	New Microsoft Dataverse for Teams environments cannot be created in the tenant
+-	New Dataverse for Teams environments cannot be created in the tenant

 In both cases:
 -	Users who want to create/install new apps/flows/bots in that environment will be prompted to notify that the capacity limit is reached, and they need to reduce storage usage or contact their admins.